 The brick and mortar restaurant comes about two years after Smith’s I Love You vegan food truck launched for the first time in Los Angeles’ Skid Row neighborhood in 2019.
 The locale has one of the highest populations of people experiencing homelessness in the U.S. As Smith wrote on Instagram at the time: “The I Love You restaurant is a movement that is all about giving people what they deserve; healthy, vegan food for free.”

-About a year later in September 2020, Smith joined forces with rapper A$AP Rocky to bring the vegan truck to New York City’s Harlem neighborhood.
+In September 2020, Smith joined forces with rapper A$AP Rocky to bring the vegan truck to New York City’s Harlem neighborhood.
 The pair handed out more than 500 healthy plant-based meals, as well as cartons of JUST Water and 500 MetroCards.

 Smith’s appreciation for the vegan lifestyle also extends into fashion, which is why the young philanthropist launched vegan sneakers with New Balance in May 2021.
 The kicks in question are bright pink and are a collaboration between Smith, New Balance, and Foot Locker’s incubation hub, Greenhouse.
 Given their pedigree, the sneaks are called the Pink New Balance x Jaden Vision Racer with Greenhouse.